themanual/blog/_posts/2014-01-24-typography-and-typesetting-the-web-edition.md

 ## Typesetting

 The bulk of an article is its body, taking over 90% of its length.
-However, it proved to be a fairly straightforward design problem, due to the articles’ very simple nature: a sequence of ordinary paragraphs, with occasional subheadings or quotations (but nothing else), arranged consecutively and without anything on their sides.
+However, it proved to be a fairly straightforward design problem, due to the articles’ very simple nature: a sequence of ordinary paragraphs, with occasional subheadings or quotations — but nothing else — arranged consecutively and without anything on either side.

 That’s not to say there weren't any constraints or interesting problems.
 Common typesetting details such as initials or opening paragraphs in a larger size were constrained by authors often starting their articles with quotations.
 On the other hand, authors also create an interesting problem with their use of footnotes, which in their current incarnation still dramatically disrupt the reading flow, a problem we're still working on.